-Central Board of Secondary Education exams 2018 are starting from March 5.
-If the year-long preparation is already taking a toil on your brain and your grey cells are refusing to co-operate, if a week more isn’t time enough to register all that you should have studied by now, sit back and relax.
+Central Board of Secondary Education Board Exams 2018 are starting from March 05.
+If the year-long preparation is already taking toil on your brain and your grey cells are refusing to co-operate, if a week more isn’t time enough to register all that you should have studied by now, sit back and relax.

 Here are for you a few Dos n Don’ts